andreatramacere/jetset/doc/source/user_guide/model_fit/fit_example.rst

 -  data\_scale: scale of the data ``lin-lin`` or ``log-log``
 -  dataType: structure of the comumns with the SED data

-the meaning of these meta-data is explained in detail in :class:`BlazarSEDFit.data_loader.ObsData` class documentation.
+the meaning of these meta-data is explained in detail in :class:`jetset.data_loader.ObsData` class documentation.
 The meta-data can be included in the header with  line like: